whazzmaster/whazzmaster.github.com/source/_posts/2012-03-31-markdown-with-net.md

 I wasn't terribly in the mood to deal with converting makefiles that _maybe_ work on <code>mingw</code> to work with <code>cl</code>, so I set this aside to consider other options.

-After a little more googling I came across [MarkdownSharp](http://code.google.com/p/markdownsharp/), a C# library for working with Markdown conversion.
+After a little more research I came across [MarkdownSharp](http://code.google.com/p/markdownsharp/), a C# library for working with Markdown conversion.
 This interested me a little more: if the library was good enough I could write a command-line wrapper around it and still allow for whatever extra features I wanted to include.
 I got the source and started hacking around with it.

 ### The Result: md2htmlc.exe